shawlu95/Lifetime-Learning/real_estate/cre.md

 - easier to renovate
 - shorter lease, more frequent rent increase
 - fewer legal details and paperwork
+- policy encourages mortgage lending (home owner loan corporation bailed out 20% of homeowner during great depression)
+  - before great depression, mortgages must be paid in 5-10 years in sequence of "balloon payments" of interests followed by principal
+  - 1934 Federal Housing Administration started insuring mortgages, which requires 15+ years amortazing, and cannot be "balloon payments", but fixed monthly payments.
+  - in 1950s, FHA started insuring 30-year mortgages with fixed interests
+  - 1938 Federal National Mortgage Association which buys mortgage from bank to support the market, giving bank more money to lend out (Fannie Mae) which became private in 1968
+  - 1970 Federal Home Loan Mortgage Corporation was created, or Freddie Mac, which buys mortgage and repackage as security with guarantee against default and sell (which Fannie Mae also started doing)
+  - Fannie and Freddie are both private, and US gove won't back them with tax money (but bailed them out in 2008)
+  - Canada has Canada Housing Mortgage Corporation, not private, but owned by the gov
+- larger market, 2/3 of USA households own their home

 Disadvantages of Residentail RE